Understanding Events

 Events are organized into Event Calendars that are associated with one or more Metrics and/or Multi-Metrics.
 Events may be added to an Event Calendar in advance for scheduled items such as system maintenance or sales promotions.
 Alternatively, Events may be entered after the fact for occurrences, such as storms or system outages.
 The Events feature is structured into three parts:

 1. Event Calendars: Provide the framework and rules that govern the application and display format of Events to Elements.
-See Define an Event Calendar for more information.
+See Define an Event Calendar for more information

-3. Display of Events on Metric/Multi-Metric Charts: Events are not automatically removed from a chart until the chart is refreshed as a result of one of the following:
+3. Display of Events on Metric/Multi-Metric Charts: Events are not automatically removed from a Chart until the Chart is refreshed as a result of one of the following:

 • A Data Collection process being executed

-• Clicking Update Live Chart to re-generate the chart
+• Clicking [Update Live Chart] to re-generate the chart

 Data about Events can be collected automatically or manually in the Events tab.